Trees help clean the air we breathe, filter the water we drink, and provide habitat to over 80% of the world's terrestrial biodiversity.

 Forests provide jobs to over 1.6 billion people, absorb harmful carbon from the atmosphere, and are key ingredients in 25% of all medicines.
-Ever taken an Aspirin?
+Have you ever taken an Aspirin?
 It comes from the bark of a tree!

-Here are the six pillars that explain why trees are so vital...
+Here are the six pillars that explain why trees are vital:

 A single tree can be home to hundreds of species of insect, fungi, moss, mammals, and plants.
 Depending on the kind of food and shelter they need, different forest animals require different types of habitat.
 Without trees, forest creatures would have nowhere to call home.

 Young, Open Forests: These forests occur as a result of fires or logging.
 Shrubs, grasses, and young trees attract animals like black bears, the American goldfinch, and bluebirds in North America.